HardisonCo/.github/international/solomon-islands/sb-health/hms-uhc/index.md

 ## Integration Points

-This document outlines how HMS-UHC is integrated with sb_Health systems in Solomon Islands.
+This document outlines how HMS-UHC is integrated with sb-health systems in Solomon Islands.